Contents: Examination ↡ Replacement ↡

 Examination

-1. Remove the camshaft cover, in accordance with paragraph 4.
+1. Remove the camshaft cover according to paragraph 4.

-2. Putting a wrench on the pulley/damper bolt to the crankshaft hub, rotate the engine so that the chain can be inspected along its entire length on the camshaft sprocket.
+2. Using a wrench on the pulley/damper mounting bolt to the crankshaft hub, turn the engine so that the chain can be inspected along its entire length on the camshaft sprocket.

-3. The chain must be replaced if the sprocket is worn or if the chain is worn (this is determined by too much lateral play of the links and noise during operation).
-It is wise to replace the chain whenever the engine is taken apart for a detailed inspection.
-Please note that the rollers on a heavily worn chain may have slight dents.
-To avoid problems in the future and not to doubt the quality of the chain at all, replace it.
+3. The chain should be replaced if the sprocket is worn or if the chain is worn (this is determined by too much lateral play of the links and noise during operation).
+It is wise to replace the chain in any case when the engine is disassembled for a detailed inspection.
+Note that the rollers on a badly worn chain may have slight dents.
+To avoid future problems and to be sure of the quality of the chain, replace it.

 Replacement

-Caution: Removing the chain as described below will require the use of a portable electric grinder to cut one of the chain links.
-Before starting work, make sure that such a tool is available, as well as a new chain and connecting link to it.
+Caution: The chain removal procedure described below will require the use of a portable electric grinder to cut one of the chain links.
+Make sure you have this tool available, as well as a new chain and connecting link, before you begin.

 4. Disconnect the negative battery terminal.